DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 They share their skills and experience through the coaching, mentoring and induction of teachers, including trainees and newly qualified teachers (NQTs).

-You could earn between £42,402 and £72,480 depending on where you teach.
+The pay scale for leading practitioners is between £42,402 and £72,480 depending on where you teach.

 | Area                          | Minimum | Maximum |
 | -------                       | -----   | -----   |